-If you’re seeking a favourite of locals, and one of the few restaurants that offer a more sophisticated dining experience a level above your typical Victoria diner, then be sure to book a table at the Artisan Bistro.
+If you’re seeking a favorite of locals, and one of the few restaurants that offer a more sophisticated dining experience a level above your typical diner, then be sure to book a table at the Artisan Bistro.

-The high quality menu has been produced with thought with a fair price and perfectly sized portions packed with original flavours.
+The high-quality menu has been produced with thought with a fair price and perfectly sized portions packed with original flavors.

 The modern, spacious, and inviting restaurant has an understated yet pleasant feel.
 The staff are attentive but unobtrusive, and always approach your table with a smile.

 With plenty of room on the patio, it’s worth taking advantage of on warm evenings.

 Other fun activities to do in Victoria, British Columbia:

 I was provided with entry to Butchart Gardens in return for my honest review.
 All thoughts and opinions expressed in this article are my own and not influenced by the company.